ray-project/ray/doc/source/ray-observability/user-guides/profiling.md

 ### PyTorch Profiler
 PyTorch Profiler is a tool that allows the collection of performance metrics (especially GPU metrics) during training and inference.

-Here are the {ref}`steps to use PyTorch Profiler with Ray Train <performance-debugging-gpu-profiling>`.
+Here are the {ref}`steps to use PyTorch Profiler with Ray Train or Ray Data <performance-debugging-gpu-profiling>`.

 (profiling-task_actor)=
 ## Ray Task / Actor profiling